DataDog/integrations-core/iam_access_analyzer/README.md

 ### Metrics

-This integration does not not collect metrics
+This integration does not include any metrics.

 ### Service Checks